 I often make beans and grains with greens, but again, in Chapter 2, I found many new ideas I'm eager to try, such as Collard-Wrapped Yellow Rice & Black Bean Enchiladas on page 108.

 Salads, Dressings and Dips also expanded my green horizons.
 Kale Cucumber Salad with Avocado Tahini Dressing on pg 151 was a big hit - we picked those two as our sample recipes from 'Wild About Greens'.
 Spinach or Arugula & Miso Pesto on pg 171 also sounds divine.

 I grow three different types of kale, and eat it regularly, in many different dishes, but have never added it to salads, until I heard from Nava about massaging it to soften and make it easy to chew.
 I've also discovered that kale is wonderful juiced or in smoothies.

 Chapter 5, Green Juices & Smoothies compares two processes and benefits.
 Both methods of liquefying veggies are good.
 However, to make good green smoothies you need a powerful (and expensive) blender, such as a Vitamix or Blend-Tec.

-I’ve been making veggie juices and love them – they’re a vitamin lightning bolt.
-My basic inexpensive Braun juicer accepts kale and beets while my basic Oster blender has fits.
-But Nava’s right, there’s a lot of clean-up involved in juicing.
-I’m beginning to think there may be a Vitamix in my near future!
+I've been making veggie juices and smoothies.
+I love them - they're a vitamin lightning bolt.
+My basic inexpensive Braun juicer accepts kale and beets while my basic Oster blender works very very hard.
+But Nava's right, there's a lot of clean-up involved in juicing.
+I'm beginning to think there may be a Vitamix in my near future!

 After reading 'Wild About Greens,' when you head to the grocery store, you'll gaze happily at all the familiar green leafy veggies and take home lovely armloads, knowing just what tasty dishes you're going to make - and forget all about the frozen peas.